wormhole-foundation/docs.wormhole.com/docs/native-token-transfers/deployment/deploy-to-solana.md

 - `ntt status`
 - `ntt pull`

-#### "Push deployment to Solana, specifying the Keypair that will cover the gas fees"
+#### Push deployment to Solana, specifying the Keypair that will cover the gas fees

 ```bash
 ntt push --payer <your-keypair.json>